 \subsection{Contact geometry}

 Contact geometry is the odd dimensional cousin of the more familiar symplectic geometry used to describe phase spaces in standard Hamiltonian dynamics.
 The central notion is that of a contact manifold which is defined to be a pair \((\mathcal{M},\eta)\) where \(\mathcal{M}\) is a smooth manifold of real dimension \(2n+1\) while \(\eta\) is a one-form satisfying the condition of complete Frobenius non-integrability: This is equivalent to saying that the distribution generated as \({\rm ker}(\eta)\) is maximally non-integrable in the Frobenius sense.
 Here, \(\eta \wedge (d\eta)^n\) is the volume form on \(\mathcal{M}\).
-Now associated with \(\eta\) there exists a global vector field \(\xi\), known as the Reeb vector field uniquely defined through the relations:
+Now associated with \(\eta\) there exists a global vector field \(\xi\), known as the Reeb vector field uniquely defined through the relations

 One may think of \(\eta\) to be in a sense, dual to the vector field \(\xi\).
-Analogous to the symplectic case, there is a Darboux theorem for contact manifolds which asserts the existence of local coordinates \((s,q^i,p_i)\) in any open patch on \(\mathcal{M}\) such that: which satisfy the conditions given in eqns (\ref{volume}) and (\ref{xidef}). \\
+Analogous to the symplectic case, there is a Darboux theorem for contact manifolds which asserts the existence of local coordinates \((s,q^i,p_i)\) in any open patch on \(\mathcal{M}\) such that which satisfy the conditions given in Eqs. (\ref{volume}) and (\ref{xidef}). \\

 Let us recall that on a symplectic manifold, there is a vector bundle isomorphism between the tangent and cotangent bundles due to the symplectic form which is both closed and non-degenerate.
 Such an isomorphism associates a vector field \(X_H\) to the one-form \(dH\) for a given Hamiltonian function \(H\).
-Analogously, there exists a vector bundle isomorphism between the tangent and cotangent bundles of a contact manifold which is summarized as:
+Analogously, in contact geometry, there exists a map \(h \mapsto X_h\) given by\footnote{In the published version: Pramana - J Phys.
+97, 49 (2023), this map is erroneously indicated as a vector bundle isomorphism.}

 Quite naturally, \(X_h\) is known as the contact Hamiltonian vector field associated with the contact Hamiltonian function \(h \in C^\infty(\mathcal{M})\) .
-It is simple to check that the local coordinate expression for \(X_h\) reads:
+It is simple to check that the local coordinate expression for \(X_h\) reads